 The 2017 Nobel Prize in physics was shared by three physicists:

 Rainer Weiss, The Astrophysical Journal (28)6

 However, their paper in Physical Review Letters had more than a thousand (!!!) authors.

-In other news, my book Bankers are people, too is not written for Nobel Prize winners.
+In other news, my book Bankers are people, too: How finance works is not written for Nobel Prize winners.
 Because I explain banking from scratch, the book is accessible to readers without knowledge of economics.
 True to my physics roots, I cover a lot of ground (from credits to offshore tax havens to quantitative easing) in a limited number of pages.
 Check it out!